WordWizard: ECPC Phonics System

 sh as in “shatter”; t as in “tatter”; th as in “that” or “thin”; v as in “verve”;

-Unlike most other phonics systems, ECPC restricts vowel phoneme names to the ‘short’ vowels a, e, i, o and u and digraphs containing these vowels, such as aa and ee, thereby producing the ‘long’vowels.
-This removes the confusion that some people have when confonted with vowel phonemes such as ew and ey.
-As far as possible the long vowel phoneme names are those commonly found in conventional spellings to have the same phonetic value.
-For example: aa as in “haar”, ai as in “tail”, au as in “taut”, ee as in “feel”, oa as in coat, oi as in “boil”, oo as in “book”, ou as in “sound”, ue as in “true”.
+Most of these phoneme names are commonly found in conventional spellings with the same phonetic value: ai as in “tail”, au as in “taut”, ee as in “feel”, oa as in “coat”, oi as in “boil”, oo as in “book”, ou as in “sound”, ue as in “true”.

 The complete set of vowel phoneme names is therefore: